-The volume determines how much lift your board has, so is the most crucial factor when buying a surfboard.
+The volume determines how much uplift your board has, so it is the most crucial factor when buying a surfboard.

 For beginners, the more volume, the better.
 High volume surfboards are more stable and make it easier for you to takeoff.
 More volume also means easier paddling.
 As you advance, you should try boards with less volume.
 They are more agile and better for faster turns.

 If you want to know which volume suits you?
 Use our surfboard volume calculator.

 Enter your level and your weight, and we’ll calculate a range of volumes for your surfboard.